JackSzwergold/Writing/memories/The Crown Royal Bag of Jewelry.md

 She was a teacher who studied at the Bank Street College in the 1970s; thus she was a kind of down-to-earth yet condescending and elitist know it all who “pitied” my public school life.
 I mean, she read some books about it, right?

-Anyway, so here I am talking on the phone
+Anyway, so here I am talking on the phone to her and none of my generic chit-chat items would stop her from prying.
+“Really?” she would say and “What else is happening?” she would add.
+Typed out that seems

 ***